24 Free Data Science Books

 At the end, you'll create visualizations worthy of Mike Bostock himself (maybe)!
-Check out D3 Tips and Tricks and Interactive Data Visualization [Check price on Amazon].
+Check out D3 Tips and Tricks and Interactive Data Visualization.

 Statistical Inference and Learning

-Computer-age Statistical Inference [Check price on Amazon] is a new 2016 book by reputable Statistics professors Bradley Efron and Trevor Hastie.
+Computer-age Statistical Inference is a 2016 book by reputable Statistics professors Bradley Efron and Trevor Hastie.
 It covers various topics in statistical inference that are relevant in this data-science era, with scalable techniques applicable to large datasets.

-An Introduction to Statistical Learning [Check price on Amazon] is a more approachable and accessible version to the original "The Elements of Statistical Learning".
+An Introduction to Statistical Learning is a more approachable and accessible version to the original "The Elements of Statistical Learning".
 Play around with its applications in R, and check out the richness of the accompanying MOOC.

-[ADVANCED] The Elements of Statistical Learning [Check price on Amazon] was the original Statistical Learning textbook, and is highly-regarded in the statistics and machine learning community.
+[ADVANCED] The Elements of Statistical Learning was the original Statistical Learning textbook, and is highly-regarded in the statistics and machine learning community.
 It should give you a thorough background in statistical learning, although is noticeably more advanced.

 Practical Machine Learning / Data Mining